 The only goal of the game came late in the first half through a Harry Kane penalty after a trip on Dele Alli.
 Kane dispatched the spot kick with typical confidence, giving the keeper no chance as it crashed in off the post.

-RealSport have picked out five things we learned from the final competitive game before the World Cup begins this summer.
+RealSport has picked out five things we learned from the final competitive game before the World Cup begins this summer.

 In rather predictable fashion, Harry Winks was the best player on the pitch for England.
 Winks had a 95% pass accuracy for the Three Lions on his debut, whilst he also made two key passes, two dribbles and two shots on goal.